-Flying model aircraft recreationally
+Flying drones or model aircraft recreationally

 If you want to fly your drone or model aircraft for fun in Australia, you can do so without our approval - providing you follow some simple safety rules.